ChrisCummins/phd/docs/binaries.rst

     usage: clgen-fetch [-h] [--version] [-v] input paths [paths ...]

-    Import OpenCL files into datbase.
+    Import OpenCL files into kernel datbase.

+    The kernel database is used as a staging ground for input files, which are then preprocessed and assembled into corpuses.
+This program acts as the front end, assembling files from the file system into a database for preprocessing.

     Copyright (C) 2016 Chris Cummins <chrisc.101@gmail.com>.
     <http://chriscummins.cc/clgen>